ankan-chakraborty/image-compression-by-vector-quantization/README.md

   - **Image Compression**
   - **Image Decompression**

-This method is implemented in R. Please check the above pdf for more details.
+This method is implemented in R. Please check the above <a href = "https://github.com/ankan-chakraborty/image-compression-by-vector-quantization/blob/main/Image%20Compression.pdf">pdf</a> for more details.